SummaryRead the full fact sheet

 - electrolyte imbalance from purging.
 This can cause severe dehydration, and damage nerves, muscles and organs.

 Understanding the warning signs and symptoms can help you to recognise bulimia nervosa early.
 Early treatment is the best way to begin the journey to a complete recovery.

 Physical signs and symptoms of bulimia nervosa can include:

 - frequent fluctuations in body weight

 - signs of damage from frequent vomiting, such as swelling around the cheeks and jaw, damaged teeth and bad breath

 - frequent constipation, diarrhoea or new food intolerances

-- fainting or dizziness not due to another illness or condition
+- fainting or dizziness that is not due to another illness or another health condition

 - fatigue and inability to sleep well

 - in women, loss of periods or altered menstrual cycles, although you can still have periods and have bulimia nervosa.